A dichotomy phenomenon for Bad minus normed Dirichlet: Introduction

 has a solution $q \in \N$.
 Here $\langle \cdot \rangle$ denotes the distance of a real number {to a nearest integer}.
 The question of improving Dirichlet's theorem was initiated by Davenport--Schmidt in \cite{DS}.
 A real number $\alpha$ is said to be \textit{Dirichlet improvable}, written $\alpha \in \DI_\infty$, if there is a $c<1$ such that the system

-can be solved in $q \in \N$ for all sufficiently large $T$. \cite[Theorem 1]{DS} shows that $\DI_\infty$ is exactly the set $\BA \cup \Q$. {In fact, this was known as far back as the paper of Morimoto \cite{Mor}}. {We recall that} badly approximable numbers are those real numbers whose continued fraction digits are bounded from above.
+can be solved in $q \in \N$ for all sufficiently large $T$. \cite[Theorem 1]{DS} shows that $\DI_\infty$ is exactly the set $\BA \cup \Q$. {In fact, this was known as far back as the paper of Morimoto \cite{Mor}}. {We recall that} badly approximable numbers are those real numbers whose continued fraction {coefficients (partial quotients)} are bounded from above.

 A normed variant of Dirichlet's theorem (also referred to as Minkowski's approximation theorem) was studied in \cite{AD, KR1}.
 The starting point is the observation that the defining condition in \eqref{DIinfty-def} can be restated as